"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Related Work

-Amongst these research advancements in identifying racial and gender biases in toxicity detection, little is known about how these models reconcile with toxic speech targeted towards individuals with disabilities---a population that is facing increasing amounts of hate and harassment with growing visibility and advocacy \cite{taylor_autsome_2019, kaur_challenges_2024, sannon_i_2019, heung_vulnerable_2024, sannon_disability_2023}.
-Our study contributes a much-needed perspective by engaging users with disabilities as annotators of ableist speech.
-We specifically investigate implicit and interpretable ableist bias, and provide the first step in assessing how language models recognize ableist speech.
+While substantial progress has been made in identifying racial and gender biases in toxicity detection, little is known about how these models perform on toxic speech targeted towards individuals with disabilities--a population that is facing increasing amounts of hate and harassment \cite{taylor_autsome_2019, kaur_challenges_2024, sannon_i_2019, heung_vulnerable_2024, sannon_disability_2023}.
+These systems not only promise sensitive content moderation, but plan to inform content policy guidelines \cite{openaiModerationBlog}, exacerbating the need to involve disabled perspectives in moderating harm.
+Our work addresses this critical gap by curating the first-ever dataset dedicated to ableist speech, and examining alignment between AI models and people with disabilities.
+By actively involving disabled users in evaluating AI performance, we take a pivotal step toward addressing online ableism and advocating for safer, more inclusive digital spaces.